apache/iceberg/site/docs/spark-structured-streaming.md

 to maintain.
 We encourage having trigger interval 1 minute at minimum, and increase the interval if you encounter issues.

-Please read through the [Structured Streaming Programming Guide](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) if you're not familiar with configuring batch interval yet.
+Please read through the triggers section in [Structured Streaming Programming Guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#triggers) if you're not familiar with configuring batch interval yet.

 ### Expire old snapshots